 During this collaboration, it’s also important to discuss the format your content pieces will take.
 Consider what type of content ranks for particular topics.
 This is where consulting the SERP to determine if blogs, video, e-books etc. perform best for the topics you are planning to cover.

-Step 3: Establish your Calendar
+Step 3: Establish your content calendar

 Once you’ve ironed out a comprehensive list of ideas and organized them by your audience and themes, it’s time to begin to build out your calendar.
 Before beginning, you’ll want to tag any topics that are seasonal or require publishing at a certain point throughout the year.
 Then consult your marketing calendar, are there particular events that require supporting content?
 Do you have annual releases you need to align with?
 Slot in those immovable dates next.
 Then you are ready to distribute the remaining content topics for the remaining opening slots.